zguo0525/zguo0525.github.io/index.md

 In summer 2023, I interned at MIT-IBM Watson AI Lab to develop large language models for code generation.

 # Opportunities
-I provide advisorship for venture funds and start-ups in AI and Web3, starting at 1 ETH / Hour.
+I provide advisorship for venture funds and start-ups in AI and Web3, starting at 1 ETH / Week.

 ---